 For tests that match an extension .ext listed in TEST_EXTENSIONS, you can provide a custom "test runner" using the variable ext_LOG_COMPILER (note the upper-case extension) and pass options in AM_ext_LOG_FLAGS and allow the user to pass options in ext_LOG_FLAGS.
 It will cause all tests with this extension to be called with this runner.
 For all tests without a registered extension, the variables LOG_COMPILER, AM_LOG_FLAGS, and LOG_FLAGS may be used.
-For example, will invoke '\$(PERL) -w foo.pl', '\$(PYTHON) -v bar.py', and './wrapper-script -d baz' to produce foo.log, bar.log, and baz.log, respectively.
-The foo.trs, bar.trs and baz.trs files will be automatically produced as a side-effect.
+For example,

+''' TESTS = foo.pl bar.py baz